Gary LaBranche: Career

+On the last day of the RISKWORLD 2023 conference in Atlanta - a RIMS conference managed by Gary LaBranche - there was an active shooter incident approximately two-and-a-half miles from the event.
+In the months following the incident, Gary led several initiatives to educate professionals about crisis management including co-authoring The Associations' Guide to Risk and Crisis Management issued via ASAE.

 He was the 2013–2014 Board Chairman for ASAE's for-profit subsidiary, ASAE Business Services, Inc., and served on that board 2008–2018.
 LaBranche also served on the 2013–2014 ASAE Board of Directors and is a past member of the ASAE Foundation Board and the ASAE Insurance Company Board.

-With his wife, Karen LaBranche, Gary is a producer of small independent movies, including “THE OTHERKIND,” a science fiction horror film directed by Mary C. Russell set for 2022 release.
+With his wife, Karen LaBranche, he is Managing Director of LaBranche Productions, LLC and is Executive Producer of the eco-horror “THE OTHERKIND,” with director-screenwriter Mary C. Russell and Producer Caroline O'Meara.

 He has served two terms on the Vestry of St. Matthew's Episcopal Church in Evanston, IL.
-He attended Lorain County Community College and graduated from The Ohio State University.

-In the media

-He is the author of more than 350 columns, podcasts and articles on association management.

-LaBranche has given over 350 presentations and consulted on strategic planning and management with over 300 associations around the world.

-LaBranche was profiled as an innovative leader in the book Hope: How Triumphant Leaders Create The Future by Andrew Razeghi.

-LaBranche authored Perspectives on the Future of Association Trade Shows and Exhibits (The leadership edge series).